grayfold3d/Start-SysmonInstall/README.md

 ## Usage
 1. Download or Clone this repo and unzip as needed
 2. Open PowerShell as Administrator
+3. Set Execution Policy to allow scripts:
+    * Set-ExecutionPolicy -executionpolicy bypass
-3. Type the path to the Start-SysmonInstall.ps1 script
+4. Type the path to the Start-SysmonInstall.ps1 script
     * PS C:\Windows\System32> C:\tools\PATH\TO\PSFile\Start-SysmonInstall.ps1